ShittyLabs/fart/CONTRIBUTING.md

 - One assertion allowed per unit test.

-- You can try to use the [Arrange/Act/Assert](http://wiki.c2.com/?ArrangeActAssert) paradigm for your unit tests.
+- You can try to use the [Arrange/Act/Assert](http://wiki.c2.com/?ArrangeActAssert) paradigm for your unit tests (this is not a rule but it will make me happy).

 ### PR Rules